 DECU makes it easy for our members to create and learn to work with their budget, using our member-exclusive financial eduation program.
 Not only is this program great for budgeting, it will also teach you other financial practices such as savings, mortgages, investment planning, etc. The program is an interactive learning program designed with your busy schedule in mind.
 And best of all, the program is FREE!
 Let DECU help bring your 2019 financial goals more into focus.

 To add to your budgeting & personal finance arsenal, DECU Money Manager, a Personal Financial Management tool is another great way to get your budgets organized without having to do them on paper nor crunching numbers.

-Money Manager is available to all Deere Employees Credit Union members via online banking or mBanking 3.0, at no charge.
+Money Manager is available to all Deere Employees Credit Union members via online banking or mobile banking, at no charge.
 Allowing you to create budgets and savings strategies, track spending habits, set financial goals, monitor income and bills and more!

 Reach out to one of our many Business Development Managers to get into the Fast Start Program.

 One of the biggest reasons you should follow a budget is because you get to watch your hard work pay off in real-time.
 Tangible results spurs inspiration and rewards you to keep going even if you’re facing some difficulties.
 When you look at your financial statements at the end of the year and see that you’re on track to meet your goals, surely you’ll feel a sense of pride and joy.